obfuscurity/dusk/README.md

 Dusk is a dashboard app based on [cubism.js](https://github.com/square/cubism).
 The primary case for Dusk is finding hotspots across a range of values in the same metric domain, e.g. viewing disk latency across an array of disks or fleet of servers.

+This project should still be considered beta software.
+There are known performance and usability issues to address before anyone should rely on this in production.

 ## Usage

 Dusk is designed to be simple and purpose-driven.
 Any string passed to the `/metrics/` endpoint (including wildcards) will be used as the search context.
 All metrics found by the Graphite server will be returned and rendered live.